-Physical Science Standards Crosscutting Concepts & Background Information for Educators Plan and carry out investigations demonstrating the effect of placing objects made with different materials in the path of a beam of light and predict how objects with similar properties will affect the beam of light.
+Physical Science Standards Crosscutting Concepts & Background Information for Educators 1.P2U1.1 Plan and carry out investigations demonstrating the effect of placing objects made with different materials in the path of a beam of light and predict how objects with similar properties will affect the beam of light.
 1.P2U1.2 Use models to provide evidence that vibrating matter creates sound and sound can make matter vibrate.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change4 Background Information: Some materials allow light to pass through them, others allow only some light through, others block all the light and create a dark shadow on any surface beyond them (i.e., on other side from the light source), where the light cannot reach.
-Mirrors and prisms can be to redirect a light beam.
-4 (p.
+Crosscutting Concepts:Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and SystemModels; Energy and Matter; Structure and Function; Stability and Change4Background Information:Some materials allow light to pass through them, others allow only some light through, and others block all the light and create a dark shadow on any surface beyond them (i.e., on the other side from the light source), where the light cannot reach.
+Mirrors and prisms can be used to redirect a light beam.
+(Boundary: The idea that light travels from place to place is developed through experiences with light sources, mirrors, and shadows, but no attempt is made to discuss the speed of light.)
+4(p.
 134-135) Light and sound are wavelike phenomena.
-Sound can matter vibrate, and vibrating matter can make sound.
 4 (p.
+130) Sound can make matter vibrate, and vibrating matter can make sound.
+4 (p.
 132) 1.P3U1.3 Crosscutting Concepts & Background Information for Educators Plan and carry out investigations which demonstrate how equal forces can balance objects and how unequal forces can push, pull, or twist objects, making them change their speed, direction, or shape.
-Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Forces can push, pull or twist objects, making them change their motion or shape.
+Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: Pushes and pulls can have different strengths and directions.
+Pushing or pulling on an object can change the speed or direction of its motion and can start or stop it. (p.
+115) Forces can push, pull or twist objects, making them change their motion or shape.
 Forces act in particular directions.
 Equal forces acting in opposite directions in the same line cancel each other and are described as being in balance.
 The movement of objects is changed if the forces acting on them are not in balance. (p.
 22)

 1.P4U2.4 Crosscutting Concepts & Background Information for Educators Design and evaluate ways to increase or reduce heat from friction between two objects.
 Crosscutting Concepts: Patterns; Cause and Effect; Scale, Proportion and Quantity; Systems and System Models; Energy and Matter; Structure and Function; Stability and Change Background Information: When two objects rub against each other, this interaction is called friction .
 Friction between two surfaces can warm both of them (e.g., rubbing hands together).
 There are ways to reduce the friction between two objects. (p.
 129) Designs can be conveyed through sketches , drawings , or physical models . (p.
-207) Because there is always more than one possible solution to a problem, it is useful to compare designs, test them, and discuss their strengths and weaknesses . (p.
+207)Because there is always more than one possible solution to a problem, it is useful to compare designs, test them, and discuss their strengths and weaknesses . (p.
 209)